Medicare Coverage for Chronic Obstructive Pulmonary Disease (COPD)

 Medicare will only pay for oxygen therapy provided by a contracted DME supplier.

-You will owe a 20 percent coinsurance payment for the Medicare-approved cost, and the Part B deductible applies.
+You will owe a 20% coinsurance payment for the Medicare-approved cost, and the Part B deductible applies.

 If you’re approved for home-use oxygen through Medicare, you’ll rent your equipment from a supplier for 36 months.